-We actively manage these areas through Biodiversity Action Plans.
-Working collaboratively with national and local organisations and experts.
-And assisted by an active programme of volunteers and community groups.
+We actively manage these areas through our Biodiversity Action Plan, while working collaboratively with national and local organisations and experts.
+We are also fortunate to be assisted by a large number of volunteers and groups within the local community.

 Biodiversity forms part of our sustainability policy - our Decade of Change.